Applied Measure Theory for Probabilistic Modeling: What are measures?

 \section{What are measures?}

-We'll now describe some foundations to help the reader get a deeper understanding of our approach, in particular what measures and probability distributions are and how they relate to notions such as the probability of something happening in the real world or the notion of volume of the space we are living in.
+We'll now describe some foundations to help the reader get a deeper understanding of our approach.
+In particular, we'll define \emph{measures} and \emph{probability distributions}, relate them to familiar notions such as \emph{volume} and the \emph{probability of an event}.

 Throughout this discussion, it's important to keep in mind that for us the measure-theoretic abstractions are only means to an end. \footnote{The stackoverflow discussion \url{https://mathoverflow.net/q/11591} discusses books on measure theory; M.S.~likes \cite{Shiryaev1996} as starting point and uses \cite{Elstrodt2011} and \cite{Bauer_Heinz1982-01-01} as reference.
-As we anticipate interest in connecting with the actual theory, we give some pointers to more technical details in the footnotes.}

-Our primary interest, and the goal of \verb|MeasureTheory|, is to offer support for \emph{applied probabilistic modeling}.
+As we anticipate interest in connecting with the actual theory, we give some pointers to more technical details in the footnotes.} Our primary interest, and the goal of \verb|MeasureTheory|, is to offer support for \emph{applied probabilistic modeling}.
 The package name is owed to the fact, that the word measure alone is too vague.

 Given a space $X$ of possible outcomes and a set of subsets of $X$ called \href{https://en.wikipedia.org/wiki/Event_(probability_theory)}{\emph{events}}, a probability distribution assigns each event a non-negative quantity, called the \emph{probability} or \emph{probability mass}.
+Likewise, a \emph{measure} assigns each \emph{measurable set} a non-negative quantity, also called a ``mass''.